DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 say $1 if $hello =~ m/(\w+)/g; # prints "World"
 ```

-without the `/g` in this example, you would get `Hello` as the regex engine
+Without the `/g` in this example, you would get `Hello` as the regex engine
 would then start at the beginning and discards the previous position.

 So overall using `/g` on the same string in scalar context is like an *iterator*.